munibdalati/Greenie-web-Task/README.md

 # Power Consumption Estimation Tool
 This Python project is a simple web server that allows you to estimate the power consumption of a specific application running on your computer based on its CPU usage.
 The estimation is made by monitoring the average CPU usage of the specified application over a defined duration (1 second for 2 intervals).

+This project is build using HTML, CSS, Bootstrap, Javascript, and Python

 ## Prerequisites
 Before using this project, ensure that you have the following prerequisites installed on your system: